Available in: English | Português (Portuguese (Brazil)) |

-Editor’s Note: This Cape Town 2010 Advance Paper has been written by David D. Ruiz M. as an overview of the topic to be discussed at the Morning Plenary session on “Partnering in the Body of Christ toward a New Global Equilibrium.”
-Responses to this paper through the Lausanne Global Conversation will be fed back to the authors and others to help shape their final presentations at the Congress.
+Editor’s Note: This Cape Town 2010 Advance Paper was written by David D. Ruiz M. as an overview of the topic to be discussed at the related session at the Cape Town Congress “Partnering in the Body of Christ toward a New Global Equilibrium.”
+Responses to this paper through the Lausanne Global Conversation were fed back to the authors and others to help shape their final presentations at the Congress.

 “Equilibrium” is a difficult term to use and declare in these times.
 The inequalities of our world have graphically depicted the profound differences in all levels of society.
 These have transformed us, organizing us as rich or poor nations, developed or undeveloped, as modern or backward communities, as the first world and the third world.
 Even the effectiveness of the Gospel has divided us.
 While some churches waste huge sums on Pharaonic buildings (whether in the Global North or South), others are unable even to pay a salary worthy of a pastor or support their missionaries with dignity.

 We actually have to ask ourselves whether this term, “equilibrium” represents what we have in mind when we speak of global cooperation in God’s mission.
 But we have been given the term, and I must work it.

 Is it possible to correct the global lack of equilibrium?